paulowe/gcp/gke workloads/affinity-and-anti-affinity.md

 The Pod shown above has a podAntiAffinity rule with topologyKey set so that it prefers not to be scheduled in the same zone that’s already running at least one Pod with label key: and value of app:webserver.

+# EXAMPLE

+Here’s an example that combines Pod affinity and anti-affinity.

+Pod number 1, with
+label app:webserver, **has both a hard requirement and a soft preference.**

+In this Web server Pod,
+- the hard requirement has an anti-affinity rule saying that other Pods with the label app:webserver aren’t allowed in the same zone.

+- On the other hand, the soft
+preference has an affinity rule where it prefers to have other Pods with label app:cache on the same node.

+The cache Pods, however, prefer to be scheduled on the same node as a web server but have a hard requirement that prevents multiple cache Pods from being deployed in the same zone.

+The resulting distribution has the two web server Pods repelling each other at the zone level, and attracting cache Pods at the node level.
+Both cache Pods also repel each other at the zone level and attract web server Pods at the node level.